The Décolletage in Western Fashion

 Noun: a low neckline on a woman’s dress or top.
 Refers to the upper part of a woman’s torso, comprising of her neck, shoulders, back, and chest, that is exposed by the neckline of her clothing.

 In French, décolleter means ‘to reveal the neck'.
-Throughout history, there has been a wide variety of ways women choose to reveal or conceal this area of their body - all being unique and timeless in their own ways.
+Throughout history, there have been a wide variety of ways women have chosen to reveal or conceal this area of their body.
 We’re here to break some of them down.

 Victorian fashion is often described as being “dictated by propriety” and “stylish garments were a sign of respectability”.
 As with other areas in their lives, women were limited in their choice of style and fashion.
 A fuller bust and small waists were very much in Vogue during this time and was often achieved by using a heavily boned corset.
 Despite the desire for a fuller looking chest, busts were expected to be covered at all times.
 This prudent expectation resulted in the prevalence of high necklines, often going up to under their chins.